magore/hp85disk/README.md

             make verify-isp-release- verify release code using an ISP

-        Programming using the built in optiboot programmer IMPORTANT - you MUST press RESET on the hp85disk board JUST BEFORE issuing these commands On your computer type in the make command without pressing Enter afterwards Then press RESET the button and next press Enter quickly afterwards make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer make verify            - verify code using built in optiboot programmer
+        Programming using the built in optiboot programmer make flash             - build and flash the code using built in optiboot programmer make flash-release     - flash the release code using built in optiboot programmer make verify            - verify code using built in optiboot programmer